einergehtnochrein/ra-hardware/README.md

   * Secondary [bootloader](https://github.com/einergehtnochrein/ra-loader) for the LPC54114 to allow firmware update via Bluetooth.
   * The [firmware](https://github.com/einergehtnochrein/ra-firmware).
   * The Android app (not yet on GitHub, but coming soon.
-Send a PM if you need it now).
+For now you can download the APK from the [Wiki](https://github.com/einergehtnochrein/ra-hardware/wiki).
+Send a PM if you need sources now).

 ## License